 5-Day School Athletic Director:

-Registration is open!
 We are excited to offer opportunities to play volleyball for girls of all skill levels.
 The St. Wenceslaus teams participate in the PAL volleyball league.
-Register according to the grade you WILL BE IN for the 2016-2017 school year.
+Register according to the grade you WILL BE IN for the 2019-2020 school year.
 Students who will be in grades 5-8 will tryout and be placed on teams according to skill level.
 Students in 4th grade do not try out and will play on teams with balanced skill levels.

 Please note that only one tryout session will be held for each grade.
 A tryout t-shirt will be included in your registration fee and is provided at tryouts.
 If any parents are interested in volunteering to coach, assistant coach, or be a team parent, please register now!
 You must be Safe Environment trained.